loreleim/customGutenberg/README.md

 # customGutenberg
 WP Blocks built with a dash of React

-## Wordpress docs are outdated, lengthy and old
+## Returning Blocks
+How Wordpress teaches you vs. How React Devs do it

 <details>
   <summary>How the docs teach you to write React blocks</summary>